-Affirmations are similar.
-Affirmations are basically short sentences that we say to ourselves to create certain thoughts and feelings.
+Contrastingly, affirmations are short sentences we say to ourselves to create certain thoughts and feelings.
 For instance, “I am calming, resting, and drifting off” is one good affirmation for sleep.

-Let me share with you the very best mantras for sleep, and you might also like to read my guide to using meditation for insomnia and sleep.
+Let me share with you the absolute best mantras for sleep.
+You might also like to read my guide to using meditation for insomnia.

-Sleep mantras are sacred words and sounds that is used to help you to get to sleep at night.
+Sleep mantras are sacred words and sounds used to help you to get to sleep at night.

 In the West it is more common to use affirmations for sleep, such as “I feel my body and mind relaxing and letting go”.
 Reciting these affirmations will help you to drift off.

 Spiritual mantras are sacred phrases from yoga and Hindusim that have special powers.
-We use these when performing Japa (meditating on recitations), which helps to create the restful state of mind we get from meditation, plus the specific benefits of the specific one.
+We use these when performing Japa (meditating on recitations).
+This helps to create the restful state of mind we get from meditation, plus the specific benefits of the mantra.